 It is important to remember that your barcodes will be read by both people and scanners.
 This can be confusing when barcodes were designed for use by machines, but cannot be read by humans.
 Now it is time for you to approach your printer about finishing the job.

-Contact a Professional Printer for Long-lasting Barcodes
+Contact a Professional Printer for Your Barcode Needs

 If you need barcode printing done right, you can contact our certified printing experts at Hallmark Nameplate.
 We have been printing barcodes, graphic overlays, and more for 35+ years for a variety of industries.